watkinsmatthewp/AlexaLdsScriptures/README.md

-# Alexa Random Book of Mormon Verse Skill
+# Alexa LDS Library Skill

-This is the web backend for the Random Book of Mormon Verse Alexa Skill
+This is the web backend for the LDS Library Alexa Skill